Major Section: PROOF-CHECKER

 subterm that is also abbreviate by (another) variable, then both the

-unabbreviated term and the abbreviated term (but not using (? v)
+unabbreviated term and the abbreviated term (but not using (? v) to

-abbreviate the term) are displayed with together with v
+abbreviate the term) are displayed with together with v.

 display the applicable rewrite rules